Hazing: Views and theories

 Citing the 1959 study by Aronson and Mills, Psychologist Robert Cialdini uses the framework of consistency and commitment to explain the phenomenon of hazing and the vigor and zeal to which practitioners of hazing persist in and defend these activities even when they are made illegal.
 The 1959 study shaped the development of cognitive dissonance theory by Leon Festinger.

 Many people view hazing as an effective way to teach respect and develop discipline and loyalty within the group and believe that hazing is a necessary component of initiation rites.
 Hazing can be used as a way to engender conformity within a social group, something that can be seen in many sociological studies.
 Moreover, initiation rituals when managed effectively can serve to build team cohesion and improve team performance, while negative and detrimental forms of hazing alienate and disparage individuals.

 Dissonance can produce feelings of group attraction or social identity among initiates after the hazing experience because they want to justify the effort used.
 Rewards during initiations or hazing rituals matter in that initiates who feel more rewarded express a stronger group identity.
 As well as increasing group attraction, hazing can produce conformity among new members.
 Hazing could also increase feelings of affiliation because of the stressful nature of the hazing experience.
 Also, hazing has a hard time of being extinguished by those who saw it to be potentially dangerous like administration in education or law enforcement.

 A 2014 paper by Harvey Whitehouse discusses theories that hazing can cause social cohesion though group identification and identity fusion.
-A 2017 study published in Scientific Reports found that groups that share painful or strong negative experiences can cause visceral bonding and pro-group behavior.
+A 2017 study published in Scientific Reports found that groups that share painful or strong negative experiences can cause visceral (i.e., gut level, or ingrained) bonding and pro-group behavior.